cga-harvard/worldmapXBlock/doc/worldmap-xblock-doc.rst

         <worldmap href='...' debug='true' width='600' height='400' baseLayer='OpenLayers_Layer_Google_116'/>
     </worldmap-expository>

+Javascript highlight() function:

+    highlight( id,  delay,  relativeZoom)
+    id - a unique string to identify the piece of geometry delay - milliseconds before highlighted geometry disappears (0=do not erase) relativeZoom - relative zoom level to "natural" zoom level required to view entire geometry

 <worldmap-quiz> tag
 -------------------
 For assessments, we wanted to give the ability to ask questions that require the student to go to the map and point at